Downe House School Review: Fees, Rankings And More

 Sports

-Downe House School girls have quite the sports spirit.
+Downe House School girls have an excellent sports spirit.
 Lacrosse is the school’s pride.
 Three of Downe House’s girls were chosen by the Lacrosse national team, one to represent England in the U20 European Championship and another in the Wales U19 Lacrosse squad.
 Their first XI Lacrosse won 18 out of 21 matches in the 2018-2019 season.
 The school has won the National Schools Tournament five times.

 Besides Lacrosse, the school also excels at netball and hockey.
 The school’s tennis programme is one of the finest in the country.
 Downe House’s squash team is regularly placed among the top four in the National Schools Squash Competition.